Start a Free 7-day Trial Today!

 The BEC CPA exam consists of 62 multiple choice questions, 4 task-based simulations, and 3 written communication tasks.
 Your score will be calculated based on a weighted combination, with multiple choice questions making up 50% of your score, task-based simulations making 35%, and the remaining 15% allocated to written communication tasks.

-Task-based simulations – Will consist of a prompt, exhibits, and then one more tasks that you must complete.
-These tasks consist of dropdowns, calculations, etc. Of the 4 simulations, 1 will be a pretest and will not count towards your score.
+Will consist of a prompt, exhibits, and then one or more tasks that you must complete.
+These tasks consist of dropdowns, calculations, etc. Of the four simulations, one will be a pretest and will not count towards your score.

-Written communication tasks – Will consist of a prompt and you must respond with a written essay.
-The Universal CPA review course will teach you a repeatable format that you can use to efficiently and effectively respond to this prompt.
+Will consist of a prompt and you must respond with a written essay.
+The Universal CPA Review course will teach you a repeatable format that you can use to efficiently and effectively respond to this prompt.
 You must know how to write with proper business English.
 This means that your written communication response must be concise and to the point, and free from any grammar issues or typos.

 While Universal CPA Review aligns with the AICPA blueprint for the BEC CPA exam, you should still be familiar with the BEC blueprint.
 The AICPA blueprint is essentially an outline of all the different topics that can be tested, the skillsets required for each topic, and the weighting of each topic.